 Pruning low branches that interfere with sprinklers is also a good idea.
 This is something that mostly needs to be done with young trees, but it has to be done or else the low leaves can entirely block the sprinkler’s spray.

 Beyond these three good reasons to prune avocados, don’t do much fiddling.
 Removing upright shoots (sometimes called water sprouts) or dead inner branches can be done, but is unnecessary.

-Particularly if you want to keep your avocado tree smaller than it would naturally grow, then you’ll want to aim for a globe or fat pyramid shape.
-The idea is essentially to prevent the upper foliage from shading the lower foliage too much.
-Do this by making the top narrower than the bottom, especially on the north side of the tree.
+If you want to keep your avocado tree smaller than it would naturally grow, then you’ll want to aim for something like a globe or fat pyramid shape where the upper foliage is narrower than the bottom so that it doesn’t shade the bottom foliage too much.
+See the shape of the Japanese Fuerte above and see my 15-foot Hass tree’s shape here.

 Making cuts and the tree’s response